DirectoryTree/LdapRecord.com/source/docs/laravel/auth/setup.md

 ## Displaying LDAP Error Messages {#displaying-ldap-error-messages}

-When a user fails LDAP authentication due to their password / account expiring, account lockout or their password requiring to be changed, specific error codes are sent back from your server.
+When a user fails LDAP authentication due to their password / account expiring, account lockout, or their password requiring to be changed, specific error codes will be sent back from your server.
 LdapRecord can interpret these for you and display helpful error messages to users upon failing authentication.